Trust on first use: Model strengths and weaknesses

 The single largest strength of any TOFU-style model is that a human being must initially validate every interaction.
 A common application of this model is the use of ssh-rpc 'bot' users between computers, whereby public keys are distributed to a set of computers for automated access from centralized hosts.
 The TOFU aspect of this application forces a sysadmin (or other trusted user) to validate the remote server's identity upon first connection.

 For end-to-end encrypted communication the TOFU model allows authenticated encryption without the complex procedure of obtaining a personal certificate which are vulnerable to CA Compromise.
 Compared to Web of Trust, TOFU has less maintenance overhead.

 The largest weakness of TOFU that requires manual verification is its inability to scale for large groups or computer networks.
 The maintenance overhead of keeping track of identifiers for every endpoint can quickly scale beyond the capabilities of the users.

-In environments where the authenticity of the identifier can not be verified easily enough (for example, the IT staff of workplace or educational facility might be hard to reach), the users tend to blindly trust the identifier of the opposing endpoint.
+In environments where the authenticity of the identifier cannot be verified easily enough (for example, the IT staff of workplace or educational facility might be hard to reach), the users tend to blindly trust the identifier of the opposing endpoint.
 Accidentally approved identifiers of attackers may also be hard to detect if the man-in-the-middle attack persists.

 As a new endpoint always involves a new identifier, no warning about potential attack is displayed.
 This has caused misconception among users that it's safe to proceed without verifying the authenticity of the initial identifier, regardless of whether the identifier is presented to the user or not.

 Warning fatigue has pushed many messaging applications to remove blocking warnings to prevent users from reverting to less secure applications that do not feature end-to-end encryption in the first place.

 Out-of-sight identifier verification mechanisms reduce the likelihood that secure authentication practices are discovered and adopted by the users.